Nat34/Memorize/README.md

 Swift and XCode.

 ## Project
-To build an memorization game.
+To build a card-matching game (Memorize).

 ## Drivers
 To learn iOS development using Swift and XCode and to gain an understanding of XCode concepts, features, and settings and Swift core concepts: Struct, Views,